rotki/rotki/docs/api.rst

    :reqjson list[string] location_labels: A list of location labels to optionally filter by.
 Location label is a string field that allows to provide more information about the location.
 When we use this structure in blockchains, it is used to specify the user address.
 For exchange events it's the exchange name assigned by the user.
    :reqjson string asset: The asset to optionally filter by.
    :reqjson list[string] tx_hashes: An optional list of transaction hashes to filter for.
 This will make it an EVM event query.
-   :reqjson list counterparties: An optional list of counterparties to filter by.
+   :reqjson list[string] counterparties: An optional list of counterparties to filter by.
 List of strings.
 This will make it an EVM event query.
-   :reqjson list products: An optional list of product type to filter by.
+   :reqjson list[string] products: An optional list of product type to filter by.
 List of strings.
-This makes it an EVMEVent query.
 This will make it an EVM event query.
+   :reqjson list[int] validator_indices: An optional list of validator indices to filter by.
+This makes it an EthStakingevent query

    **Example Response**: